Open Data Hub logo

 2. From the Open Data Hub dashboard, click Data Science Projects.

-3. In the Data Science Projects page, click the name of the project that contains (or will contain) the models that the data scientist wants to monitor.
+3. Click the name of the project that contains the models that the data scientist wants to monitor.

 5. Select the Enable model bias monitoring checkbox.